D0Nater/BounceBit/README.md

 7. In folder 'dist' will be BounceBit.exe

 # New
-   Version 0.3
+   Version 0.4.1
-1. Program was optimized
+1. More music
-2. More themes
+2. Song url
-3. More settings
+3. Fixed some bugs
-4. Fixed some bugs
+4. Button cycle song
-5. Update notifications
+5. Button random song

 # Packages
 <code> pip install lxml </code> <br>